 Do you want to try a semi-elemental diet without spending your money on pricey formulations?
 If so, there are a number of supplements I recommend to ensure you’re getting optimal nutrition while repairing your gut at the same time!

 The Myers Way® Paleo Protein will be your go-to meal replacement on a blended diet.
 Made from hydrolyzed beef, it provides you with the most highly absorbable form of protein and amino acids, as well as gut-friendly MCTs.
+Recipes for Semi-Elemental Diet shakes can be found on my blog in both vanilla and chocolate flavors.
 Plus, when you purchase a bottle of my Paleo Protein, you also get a FREE eBook with mouth-watering protein smoothie recipes that will make following a semi-elemental diet a breeze!
 Did I mention it tastes delicious?